 What’s Included in Your Optional Bangkok Extension

 - 3 nights at the Peninsula Hotel Bangkok (or similar)

 - Daily breakfast at the hotel

 - Convenient transfers between your hotel and the airport

 - Guided tours through the Grand Palace, Temple of the Reclining Buddha, Khlongs of Thonburi and Temple of the Dawn

-Contact your preferred travel advisor to reserve your place on this magnificent land package today!
+Contact your preferred travel advisor to reserve your place on this magnificent extension today!